BUSINESS AND SUPPORT SERVICES

 The Investment Officer shall develop and maintain administrative procedures for the operation of the investment program that are consistent with this investment policy.
 The Investment Officer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials and staff.
-The Investment Officer shall designate the Comptroller as Deputy Investment Officer in the event that circumstances require timely action and the Chief Investment Officer is not available.
+The Investment Officer shall designate the Director of Business Services and Cashiers Office as Deputy Investment Officer in the event that circumstances require timely action and the Chief Investment Officer is not available.
 The Deputy Investment Officer shall be a key member of the investment team and will act on behalf of the Investment Officer in his/her absence.

 No officer or designee may engage in an investment transaction except as provided under the terms of this policy.
 The policy will be established by the Investment Officer and recommended by the President to the Board of Trustees for final approval.
 This authority is effective until rescinded by the Board of Trustees or until the termination of employment.

 This investment policy applies to all the financial assets and funds held by the Navarro College District.
 Navarro College consolidates its funds into one investment fund for investment purposes for efficiency and maximum investment opportunity.
 These funds are defined in Navarro College’s Annual Financial Report and include:

 Educational and General Fund, Debt Service Fund, Plant Fund, Auxiliary Fund, Agency Fund, Student Financial Aid Funds, and any other funds held by Navarro College unless specifically exempted by the Board of Trustees and this policy.